 When preparing carrots for cooking, some very basic procedures will need to be followed.
 For instance, carrot preparation involves washing, peeling, and cutting the carrot to the desired size.
 Some of the smaller varieties of carrots may not even need to be peeled but older varieties with surface blemishes should be peeled.
 However, since much of the flavor and many of the nutrients in carrots are near the surface, it is often better to not peel the carrots but just wash them thoroughly instead.
 Leaving the peels on also yields so much more flavor than peeled carrots.
 One of the easiest ways to prepare carrots is by boiling them.
 While the steps are simple, care should be taken to not over boil the carrots.

 How Long To Boil?

 There are a few things to keep in mind when getting ready to boil carrots.
-For instance boiling carrots can cause them to lose some flavor and nutrients.
-With the surface exposed through peeling, carrots will leech out the flavor and lose some of its nutrient content.
+For instance, boiling carrots can cause them to lose some flavor and nutrients.
+With the surface exposed through peeling, carrots will leech out the flavor and lose some of their nutrient content.